 Video is one of the most popular ways users share content with one another across the internet.
 From beauty tutorials on YouTube, to robotics videos trending across Facebook, social videos generate 12 times more shares than texts and images combined.
 Video popularity across social media is also true for businesses.
-Animoto reports that 88% of businesses are satisfied with the ROI of their video marketing efforts across social media, and brands who utilize video marketing see 66% more leads per year.
+Of the 86 percent of marketing professionals who are using video marketing, 78 percent have stated that it has helped them to increase sales.
 Video content has consistently yielded amazing results for businesses, and is one of the most popular mediums for advertisements today.

 Read More About: How to Use Video Storytelling in Your Marketing Strategy